 Dr. Walker was the President and Chief Executive Officer of Economists Incorporated for 18 years prior to its transition to Secretariat Economists.
 As President of Economists Incorporated, Dr. Walker oversaw approximately 30 Ph.D. economists plus other professionals and support staff in the conduct of economic research and the provision of economic consulting services throughout the world.
 In addition to his role managing the firm, Dr. Walker has often been retained personally to provide opinion testimony at U.S. and international arbitrations and in U.S. courts and to consult in a non-testifying capacity on a variety of economic topics.

-Dr. Walker’s consulting engagements most often concern antitrust, employment or damages.
+Dr. Walker’s consulting engagements most often concern antitrust, employment or damages questions that arise in the context of litigation or regulation.
 Dr. Walker’s antitrust work has addressed topics such as merger analysis, market definition, competitive effects, antitrust injury and quantification of damages.
 In the employment realm, he has conducted statistical analyses to measure disparities in employment outcomes across demographic groups.
-He has also conducted analyses related to class certification in wage-hour matters.
-Dr. Walker’s compensatory damages work has most often concerned contract damages, lost profits, disgorgement and diminution in value.
-Dr. Walker’s punitive damages work focuses on the economic theory of punitive damages including optimal fines and the adequacy or inadequacy of other incentives, besides punitive awards, to deter future wrongdoing.
+Dr. Walker’s non-antitrust compensatory damages work has most often concerned contract damages, lost profits, disgorgement and diminution in value.
+Dr. Walker has also investigated and testified about class certification as it related to antitrust, employment and damages claims.
+Dr. Walker has been retained on numerous occasions to consider punitive damages, including optimal fines and the adequacy or inadequacy of other incentives, besides punitive awards, to deter future wrongdoing.

-Dr. Walker’s clients have included corporations, government agencies, sports leagues, industry associations, unions and individuals.
-His case experience spans a variety of industries including but not limited to agriculture, sports, energy, financial services, education, healthcare, manufacturing, natural resources, professional services, real estate and transportation.
+Dr. Walker’s case experience spans a variety of industries including but not limited to agriculture, sports, energy, financial services, education, healthcare, manufacturing, natural resources, professional services, real estate and transportation.